Swensen's: History

 In 1971, Hans Biermann opened a Swensen's in Santa Ana, CA. 18 years later he parted ways with Swensen's and changed the name to Hans’ Homemade Ice Cream and Deli.
 He still uses the same basic Swensen's recipes and has opened stores in Anaheim and Huntington Beach.

 Popular culture

-Swensen's was featured as a prize on the 1987 version of Super Sloppy Double Dare and on the 1987 Euro version of Finders Keepers and was featured in the 1985 film The Goonies.
-A Swensen's store can be glimpsed in the mall sequence of the 1985 film Commando starring Arnold Schwarzenegger, and also in the opening scene of the 1978 film, The Silent Partner, which starred Elliott Gould.
+Swensen's was featured as a prize on the 1987 version of Super Sloppy Double Dare and on the 1987 Eure version of Finders Keepers and was featured in the 1985 film The Goonies.
+A Swensen's store can be glimpsed in the mall sequence of the 1985 film Commando starring Arnold Schwarzenegger, and also in the opening scene of the 1978 film The Silent Partner, which starred Elliott Gould.
 Seinfeld's "George Costanza" eats Swensen's ice cream after his tonsils are fully removed in the episode, "The Heart Attack."
+The characters Stacy Hamilton and Linda Barrett originally worked at a Swensen’s store in the 1981 book Fast Times at Ridgemont High but was changed to a Perry’s Pizza store for its 1982 film adaptation.